-If a student is charged with a felony, the University, through the Office of Student Affairs or the Office of Community Standards, reserves the right to take summary action and dismiss a student with the opportunity to apply for readmission.
+If a student is charged with a felony, the University, through the Office of Student Affairs or its designee, reserves the right to take summary action and dismiss a student with the opportunity to apply for readmission.
 Similarly, the University may take summary action to dismiss a student with the opportunity to apply for readmission or permanently dismiss any student convicted of a felony (see Emergency Actions).

 The following actions and behaviors are clearly inconsistent with the University’s expectations for membership in this community.